 Multi-language support: Analysis across 100+ languages

-Luminance particularly excels in M&A due diligence where teams must review millions of documents quickly.
+Luminance excels in M&A due diligence where teams review millions of documents quickly.
 The AI identifies potential issues and highlights documents requiring human attention.

-The platform's machine learning improves with use, adapting to specific firm preferences and review priorities.
-Senior associates report 60% faster document review completion using Luminance's prioritization features.
+The machine learning improves with use, adapting to firm preferences and review priorities.
+Senior associates report 60% faster document review completion using prioritization features.

-Pricing follows a project-based model, typically ranging from $15,000 to $75,000 per matter depending on document volume and complexity.
-The investment often pays for itself through reduced review time and improved accuracy.
+Pricing follows a project-based model, typically $15,000 to $75,000 per matter depending on document volume and complexity.
+The investment pays for itself through reduced review time and improved accuracy.

 Lexis+ AI represents LexisNexis's evolution into AI-powered legal research.
-The platform combines the company's extensive legal database with advanced natural language processing capabilities.
+The platform combines the company's extensive legal database with advanced natural language processing.

-Natural language queries: Ask complex legal questions in plain English
+Natural language queries: Complex legal questions in plain English

 Brief Analysis: Document review with missing precedent identification